 Frequently asked questions

-Following are a few frequently asked questions about the Uluṟu-Kata Tjuṯa Signature Walk that you may find useful.
+Following are a few frequently asked questions about our Uluṟu-Kata Tjuṯa Walks that you may find useful.

 - How often do trips depart?